Skip to content

 Evaluations

 The residents are evaluated in a 360-degree fashion by each other, the nurses, medical students, patients, and the faculty in an ongoing process.
 Surgical evaluations, individual rotation, clinic, and didactic evaluations are also collected regularly.
 A summative evaluation is then performed in person by the program director every six months which also includes the individual resident’s goals, discussion of research projects, mock oral examination performance, case log review, resident self-evaluation and individual dashboard which gives feedback about responses to patient emails and results.
-Evaluations are based upon the six ACGME competencies.
-In addition, the Clinical Competency Committee (CCC) evaluates individual resident performance based on the milestones.
+The Clinical Competency Committee (CCC) evaluates individual resident performance based on the ACGME milestones.
 The in-service training examination (CREOG) results are reviewed annually, and an individual learning plan is created for each resident.
 In addition, the residents evaluate the program during their semi-annual evaluation, anonymously every year via a survey and in an open forum every six months at the retreats which allows the academic program to consistently grow and improve.

 Organized Teaching Activities